mattreecebentley/plf_bitsets/README.md

 Again, see the project page for more details.

 All three bitsets are under an ethical license "Computing for Good".
-You can find more information about it here.
+You can find more information about it here: https://plflib.org/computing_for_good_license.htm